 What are clinical trials?

-• Preventing cancer – using drugs or lifestyle changes to reduce risk
+• Preventing cancer – using treatment or lifestyle changes to reduce risk.

-• Screening – tests for people with higher than average risk of cancer or for the general population
+• Screening – tests for the general population or people with higher than average risk of cancer before they have symptoms.

 • Support and information - for people with cancer and their carers, families or friends